palewire/californiacivicdata.org/_posts/2018-01-25-index-drop-and-copy.md

 Current users of django-postgres-copy can benefit simply by upgrading.
 No code changes are necessary.

-If you're unfamiliar with our library, all you have to do is hook our custom manager to your database model and speed loading from a CSV becomes this easy:
+If you're unfamiliar with our library, all you have to do is hook our custom manager to your database model and speed loading from a comma-delimited file becomes this easy:

 {% highlight python %}
 MyModel.objects.from_csv("/path/to/your/import.csv")